Operations, Services, and Use of Collection Policy

 a.
 In keeping with our goal and mission of serving our community, CJPL offers proctoring service to students who are able to test off site and over the internet.

 b.
-Arrangements are made by the student and teacher with the Library Director, who will serve as the proctor.
+Arrangements (with at least 2 business days notice) are made by the student and teacher with the Library Director, who will serve as the proctor.

 Written February 2000